tomcashman/OpenVPN_Ipsec_L2tp_server_on_Digital_Ocean/README.md

 sudo tripwire --check --interactive
 ```

-Remove “x” from box if not ok with change
+Remove `x` from box if not ok with change.
+Re-run above command to reset warning after each email received

 Automate Tripwire with Cron

-Check to see if root already has a crontab by issuing this command:
+Check if root already has crontab by issuing this command

 ```bash
 sudo crontab -l
 ```

-If a crontab is present, you should pipe it into a file to back it up:
+If crontab is present, pipe into file to back it up

 ```bash
 sudo sh -c 'crontab -l > crontab.bad'
 ```

-Afterwards, we can edit the crontab by typing:
+Edit crontab

 ```bash
 sudo crontab -e
 ```

-To have tripwire run at 3:30am every day, we can place a line like this in our file:
+To have tripwire run at 3:30am every day, insert this line

 ```bash
 30 3 * * * /usr/sbin/tripwire --check | mail -s "Tripwire report for `uname -n`" your_email@example.com